brettstack/halfstack-site/content/pages/1--about/index.md

 menuTitle: About
 ---

-Brett Andrews has over 10 years of experience in the software industry, covering a wide range of areas.
-He's currently a Staff Software Engineer at Wizeline, where he helps improve the performance of software teams.
-Prior to Wizeline, Brett helped teams within the Serverless organization at Amazon Web Services (AWS) by providing input on UI, API, Architecture, CI/CD, DevOps, Open Source Software, and Product.
+I've covered a wide range of areas during my 10+ years of experience in the software industry.
+I helped teams within the Serverless organization at Amazon Web Services (AWS) by providing input on UI, API, Architecture, CI/CD, DevOps, Open Source Software, and Product.
+I'm currently a Staff Software Engineer at Wizeline, where I help improve the performance of software teams.

 ## Projects